kaspermunch/PopulationGenomicsCourse/Exercises/ArchaicHumans/README.md

 ##### Q2.
 Repeat this with assignment of archaic regions to archaic species.

 ##### Q3.
-Combine the Neanderthal fragments for all individuals and plot all the fragments on top of each other (as proxy for the site frequency disitribution) along chromosomes (hint use alpha = 0.1).
-Can you find “deserts” of archaic admixture and/or evidence for places where Neanderthal ancestry has reached very high frequency?
+You will find that the X chromosome is an outlier (compared to a chromosome of a similar size - chr8).
+How and why?

 ##### Q4.
-You will find that the X chromosome is an outlier (compare to a chormossome of a similar size - chr8).
-How and why?

-##### Q5.
-Repeat the analysis with Denisova fragments.
+Combine the Neanderthal fragments for all individuals and plot all the fragments on top of each other along chromosomes (hint use geom_segment() and alpha = 0.02).
+Can you find “deserts” of archaic admixture and/or evidence for places where Neanderthal or Denisova ancestry has reached very high frequency?

 ##### Q6.
 Do you find regions that are devoid of introgression for both the Neanderthal and the Denisovan admixture events?
+You can also look at specific genes, like EPAS1, TLR or FOXP2.